 Students who have College Board-approved accommodations will have those accommodations for the PSAT.
 If you have questions about this, please contact Upper School Learning Specialist Mari Grobschmidt (752-2659).

-We will conduct a pre-administration session to complete necessary paperwork with students on Thursday, October 5, at 12:39 p.m.
-Please ensure that your student is present that day.
+We will conduct a pre-administration session to complete necessary paperwork with students on Thursday, October 13, at 12:35 p.m.
+It's important that your student is present that day.

 IMPORTANT NOTES TO SHARE WITH YOUR STUDENT: